-- The ACNWCB offers a 1:1 dollar matching rate up to a $500 expense by the weed board per landowner (e.g. ACNWCB contributes $500, landowner contiributes $500) for the treatment of yellow starthistle.
-Expenses beyond this $500 ACNWCB cost-share limit will be the responsibility of the landowner.
-Treatments/projects are not limited to $1000 however the landowner will be fully responsible for expenses beyond this amount.
+- The Asotin County Noxious Weed Control Board (ACNWCB) offers a 1:1 dollar matching rate up to a $500 expense by the ACNWCB per landowner (e.g. ACNWCB contributes $500, landowner contributes $500) for the treatment of yellow starthistle.
+Expenses beyond this $500 NWCB cost-share limit will be the responsibility of the landowner.
+Treatments/projects are not limited to $1000, however the landowner will be fully responsible for expenses beyond this amount.

-- Costs exceeding either dollar limit will be paid for by the landowner, for example: a yellow starthistle job costs a contractor $1200, the owner pays $700 while the ACNWCB pays only its $500 offered limit.
-If a job costs a contractor $800 both parties pay $400.
+- Costs exceeding either dollar limit will be paid for by the landowner.
+For example: a yellow starthistle job costs a contractor $1200.
+The owner pays $700 while the ACNWCB pays only its $500 offered limit.
+If a job costs a contractor $800, both parties pay $400.